sdaza/track-congress-tweets/README.md

 A polarized political environment might have negative consequences, especially when the control of the executive and legislative branches are split among cohesive parties.
 Some of them include a reduction of the number of compromises that parties are willing to take, gridlock and **less legislative productivity**,  less policy innovation, and inhibition of majority rule.
 All these scenarios implied negative consequences for citizens and people directly or indirectly affected by the legislation.

-In this project, I propose to create an index of polarization and political mood of Congress members by analyzing their tweets as a more fine-grained measure to track legislators' behavior and explore their consequences of the political environment on legislation practices and outcomes.
+In this project, I propose to create an index of polarization and political mood of Congress members by analyzing their tweets.
+The goal is to provide an alternative and fine-grained measure - that supplements traditional ones - to track congress polarization and explore their consequences on legislation practices and outcomes.

-The goals of this project are:
+The goals of the project are:

 1. To track the level of positivity and negativity of daily congress members tweets using **sentiment analysis** (i.e., extraction of *emotional intent* from text)
 2. Create a index of polarization from congress tweets.
 After adjusting subjectivity lexicons and assess text classification, to define a method to classify tweets every day and create a polarization index.